kemiller2002/kemiller2002.github.io/docs/_posts/2014-01-15-Generating-SQL.markdown

 ```

-The crux behind the script is the <code>GenerateInsertStatement</code>.
+The crux behind the script is the GenerateInsertStatement.
 It takes the table name as a string and then a <a href="http://msdn.microsoft.com/en-us/library/dd233209.aspx">sequence</a> of Entry.

 To handle multiple inserts all you need do is create a sequence of sequences: